IsaacScript/isaacscript/docs/function-signatures-custom.md

 Fires from the MC_POST_NEW_ROOM callback after the player has finished the death animation and teleported to the previous room.
 The `revivalType` will match the value returned from the `MC_PRE_CUSTOM_REVIVE` callback.

-- When registering the callback, takes an optional second argument that will make the callback only fire if it matches the `PlayerVariant` provided.
+- When registering the callback, takes an optional second argument that will make the callback only fire if the revival type matches the one provided.

 ```ts
 function postCustomRevive(player: EntityPlayer, revivalType: int) {}